Our Areas of Expertise

 Sponsorship is a win-win for sponsors and protégés.

-It’s a win for sponsors because they build a team of “go-to” people they can rely on who are loyal, who are reliable and who make the leader look good.
+It’s a win for sponsors because they build a team of “go-to” people they can rely on who are loyal, reliable, and make the leader look good.
 And it’s a win for protégés because sponsors unlock career advancement in offering their advocacy and support.

-By opening up doors, advocating for promotions and providing air cover when mistakes happen, leaders help protégés to build their profiles, access opportunities and so much more.
+By opening up doors, advocating for promotions, and providing air cover when mistakes happen, leaders help protégés to build their profile, access opportunities, and much more.
 Sponsorship relationships are everything.

-All of bci’s inclusive sponsorship training can be offered in a webinar or virtual workshop format.
+All of bci’s inclusive sponsorship training can be offered virtually or in-person.

 Sponsor Effect: Canada